AdobeDocs/dynamic-media-classic.en/help/using/moving-renaming-deleting-assets.md

 After you create the list, follow these steps to use it to delete assets:

 1. Go to **[!UICONTROL File]** > **[!UICONTROL Delete Asset List]**.
-1. In the **[!UICONTROL Deleted Asset list]** dialog box, browse, or type the path to the text file with the list of assets you want to delete.
+1. In the **[!UICONTROL Deleted Asset list]** dialog box, type the path to the text file with the list of assets you want to delete.
 1. Select **[!UICONTROL Delete]**.

 When you delete assets with a text file, if any Adobe Dynamic Media Classic ID is not on the list, the message "Unable to validate these entries in your list:" is displayed.
 The list of entries is also displayed.
 However, Adobe Dynamic Media Classic does not generate an error on the Job page.